paddy-r/PSD-Analyser/README.md

 pip install pyinstaller
 ```

-2. Then navigate to the directory containing your Python scripts (*i.e.* *PSD-Analyser.py* and *psd_analyser.py*) and create the executables, where: the ```noconsole``` option creates an executable without a console window (this option can be removed if you wish to use the console window for debugging); and the ```onefile``` option creates a single executable file (if this option is removed, the resulting executable may be smaller but a number of directories will be created alongside the executable)
+2. Create an executable using the command below, where: the ```noconsole``` option creates an executable without a console window (this option can be removed if you wish; doing so causes the app to create a console window for debugging); and the ```onefile``` option creates a single executable file (if this option is removed, the resulting executable may be smaller but a number of directories will be created alongside the executable)

 ```
-pyinstaller --onefile --noconsole PSDA_app.py --hidden-import=openpyxl
+pyinstaller --onefile --noconsole psdanalyser/PSDA_app.py --hidden-import=openpyxl
 ```

 **Important equations used by *PSD Analyser***